nguyensjsu/sp18-281-avengers/Project_documentation/Minutes_Meeting.md

 * Worked to fix the issues with members in the team

 * Discussed to work on the GO API and test the API with Postman

+# Week 6: (May 1- May 4)

+Time : 12.00 pm

+Place : Library, San Jose State University

+**Members Present :**

+* Raghavendra

+* Sahil

+* Aditya

+* Bruce

+* Spandana

+**Meeting Discussion :**

+* Integrate respective front end with backend

+* Fix the issues when integrating front end with backend

+* Integrate all the features in an application and resolving the issues